MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 The Delete Data API removes the relevant rows from the specified table in your Log Analytics workspace based on a given time range and filter.

-Deleting data ensures that the data can no longer be viewed or retrieved and that doesn't affect data analysis.
+Deleting data ensures that the data can no longer be viewed or retrieved and that doesn't affect data analysis, but it doesn't affect billing.
+To control data retention costs, configure [data retention settings](data-retention-configure.md).

 Use the Delete Data API to remove: